graphql/composite-schemas-wg/rfcs/spec/spec/Section 1 -- Overview.md

 # Overview

-GraphQL Fusion is a specification that describes how multiple GraphQL services, known as _subgraphs_, are combined into a single unified GraphQL schema called the _supergraph_.
+The GraphQL Composite Schemas specification describes how multiple GraphQL services, known as _subgraphs_, are combined into a single unified GraphQL schema called the _supergraph_.